microsoft/GraphEngine/doc/Config/config-v2.md

 <td class="tableblock halign-left valign-top"><p
 class="tableblock">Mandatory.
 Specifies a file to import.
-The file must have .xml file extension, and has a &lt;Trinity&gt; root node, with the same ConfigVersion.
+The file must have .xml file extension and has a &lt;Trinity&gt; root node with the same ConfigVersion.  </p></td>
-</p></td>

 </tr>
 </tbody>